theodor2311/openshift4-disconnected/README.md

 Disconnected preparation is done. you may now go ahead to install OpenShift4 :)

-You can also try the following scripts for creating install install-config.yaml
+You can also try the following scripts for creating install-config.yaml
 ```bash
 $ ./07-generate-baremetal-install-config.sh
 ```